-The new Mining Code (2016 Code) will apply to new applications with the

-	provisions of the 2003 Mining Code (2003 Code) continuing to apply to
+The new Mining Code (the 2016 Code) applies to new applications only; the provisions of the 2003 Mining Code (the 2003 Code) will continue to apply to existing permits.

-	existing permits.

 Key changes from the 2003 Code to the 2016 Code are summarised below.

 Under the 2016 Code, a small-mine permit will be issued for an initial term of five years (three years under the 2003 Code).
 The term may be renewed for three years at a time without any limit on the number of renewals.

 A mining permit will be issued for an initial term of between five and 20 years (depending on the mineral reserves identified and the investment required); the maximum term for an initial permit under the 2003 Code is 25 years.
 Mining permits are renewable as many times as necessary until the resource is exhausted.

 Changes to fees, royalties, taxes and tax relief